 Unprecedented Opportunity for Entertainment Professionals with Disabilities

-Summer Lab Program: June 18 – July 18, 2019
+2020 Summer Lab Dates: June 15 – July 17, 2020

 Meet the 2019 Participants: www.respectability.org/respectability-la-lab/respectability-entertainment-lab-2019-team

-Hence, RespectAbility is thrilled to offer an innovative lab series for emerging entertainment talent, as well as a track for mid-level career professionals.
+Hence, RespectAbility is thrilled to offer the second annual innovative Lab series for emerging entertainment talent, as well as a track for mid-level career professionals.
 This is not a program for actors.
-It is a 5-week, nine-session summer lab program for people interested in – and with experience in – development, production and post-production, including careers as writers, directors, producers, cinematographers, animators and other production roles.
+It is a 5-week, 10-session summer Lab for people interested in – and with experience in – development, production and post-production, including careers as writers, directors, producers, cinematographers, animators and other production roles.

 Summer Lab Participants are assigned to one of two tracks:

 - Mid-Career: A mentorship track for more established individuals with disabilities who wish to take part in the program for the networking opportunities and to serve as mentors for the younger professionals.

-Half of the sessions are meeting at various studios, including a tour and a series of meetings with a variety of departments.
+Sessions will be held on Tuesday and Thursday afternoons and evenings at locations around the Los Angeles area, including Bunim/Murray Productions, Film Independent, Sony Pictures Studios and The Walt Disney Studios.
 Program participants will have the opportunity to learn about possible career paths and have networking opportunities.
-Furthermore, entertainment professionals in positions of power to hire will meet a group of qualified individuals and potentially shift their mindsets in equity goals for hiring.
+Furthermore, entertainment professionals in positions of power to hire will meet a group of qualified individuals with disabilities and potentially shift their mindsets in equity goals for hiring.